Project Darkstar

-Project Darkstar was an open-source MMOG middleware solution written in Java.
-Project Darkstar began as a personal project of Jeff Kesselman in 1999.
-It later became a research project at Sun Microsystems, and aimed to "help developers and operators avoid a range of serious, yet typical, problems associated with massive scale online games, virtual worlds, and social networking applications today, including zone overloading, data corruption, and server underutilization."
+Project Darkstar is a discontinued open source framework for MMOG development, written in Java and deployed as game engine middleware.
+Project Darkstar began as a personal project of Jeff Kesselman in 1999, later becoming a research project at Sun Microsystems, aimed to "help developers and operators avoid a range of serious, yet typical, problems associated with massive scale online games, virtual worlds, and social networking applications today, including zone overloading, data corruption, and server underutilization."

 History

 Project Darkstar began as a personal project of Jeff Kesselman in 1999 while he was the Senior Game Integration Engineer at the Total Entertainment Network.
-In 2004, Sun's Game Technology Group was formed, and at that time Mr. Kesselman brought the third iteration of the project into Sun where it was dubbed the Sun Game Server.
-(The SGS moniker survives to this day in the package names of the Project Darkstar Server.)
+In 2004, Sun's Game Technology Group was formed by Sun Microsystems' Chief Gaming Officer, Chris Melissinos, and is at that time that Mr. Kesselman brought the third iteration of the project into the group where it was dubbed the "Sun Game Server" (SGS).
+(The initialism survived in the package names of the Project Darkstar Server until its demise.)